 In Section 5.4, we describe how to enter costs.
 For most sampling designs, Total Cost (per unit plus fixed costs) is tallied and displayed on the same screen where we enter the per-unit costs-under the Costs tab on the dialog box used for entering design parameters.
-However, for the Hot Spot Sampling Goal, Total Cost is displayed only in the Report View (from the main menu, select View > Report).
+Cost information is also usually available in the Report View (View > Report).
 Reports are discussed in detail in Section 4.4.

-Figure 4.1.
-Display of Sampling Locations on Map
+Figure 4.1.Display of Sampling Locations on Map